-The IRS recently released their Contributions and Benefit Limits for 2021.
-Unfortunately, there will not be an increase in either 401(k) salary deferrals or the catch-up contribution for those age 50 or older will remain at $6,500.
+The IRS has released their Contributions and Benefit Limits for 2022.
+401(k) participants will be getting a bump in their maximum contributions by $1,000 to $20,500.
+Catch-up contribution for those age 50 or older will remain at $6,500.

-Planning Tip: Don’t forget to maximize your 401(k) contribution for the year if you have the means.
-And if are 50 years or older (or will turn 50 years old anytime during 2020), you are also eligible for the catch-up contribution!
+Don’t forget to maximize your 401(k) contribution for the year.
+And, if you are 50 years or older (or will turn 50 years old anytime during 2021), you are also eligible for the catch-up contribution!
 Make sure you have contributed both the $19,500 deferral and the $6,500 catch-up maximum for this year.
-Then, in January, make sure you elect to defer the new higher amount in 2021.
+Then, in January, you can elect to defer the new higher amount in 2022.

-You can download this chart here: 2021 Table of Contribution Limits.pdf
+You can download this chart for future reference here.

 2. Maximize Your Health Savings Account (HSA)

 HSAs can be a powerful savings tool for high income families.
-In fact, they are the only investment vehicle that deliver triple-tax benefits.
-Contributions are tax-deductible, earnings are tax-deferred, and withdrawals are tax-free when used for qualified medical expenses.
+In fact, they are the only investment vehicle that delivers triple-tax benefits: contributions are tax-deductible, earnings grow tax-deferred, and withdrawals are tax-free when used for qualified medical expenses.

 If you are covered under a high-deductible-health-plan you have until the end of the year to maximize your contribution.

-Planning Tip: You have until April 15th to maximize contributions and have them count for 2020.
+You have until April 15th to maximize contributions and have them count for 2021.

-In 2020, the standard deduction has increased to $12,400 for single filers or $24,800 for married, filing jointly.
+In 2021, the standard deduction increased to $12,550 for single filers or $25,100 for married filing jointly.
 To take advantage of itemized deductions such as mortgage interest, state and local taxes (SALT), and charitable contributions, the total of these deductions must exceed the standard deduction.

-If you’ve had an unusually high income this year (thanks to a bonus, sale of a business, etc), you can use charitable bunching by making a larger than usual tax-deductible contribution to a Donor Advised Fund (DAF).
+If you’ve had an uncharacteristically high income this year, you can use charitable bunching by making a larger than usual tax-deductible contribution to a Donor Advised Fund (DAF).
 Bunching allows you to advance your next few years of charitable gifts into the current tax year.
 The aim is for this deduction to exceed the standard deduction so you can minimize your taxes today.
-In future years, you can direct your DAF to make gifts to charities on your behalf - with the timing and dollar amount of your choosing.
+In future years, you can direct your DAF to make gifts to charities on your behalf with the timing and dollar amount of your choosing.

 You can read more about DAFs and making the most of your charitable contributions here.

-The SECURE ACT was signed into law last December and provides two enhancements for retirees and pre-retirees.
+The SECURE ACT, which was signed into law in 2019, provides two enhancements for retirees and pre-retirees.

-- Required Minimum Distributions (RMDs) from IRAs/401(k)s were pushed back to age 72.
-This allows an extra 1 ½ years of additional compound growth and tax deferral over the old rules.
+• Required Minimum Distributions (RMDs) from IRAs/401(k)s were pushed back to age 72.
+This allows an extra 1 ½ years of additional compound growth and tax deferral.

-- Contributions to Traditional IRAs can be made at any age.
+• Contributions to Traditional IRAs can be made at any age.
 Under the old rules, contributions were disallowed after reaching 70 ½.
-If you have earned income and a desire to pad your Traditional IRA, there’s still time to make a contribution.
+If you earned income and have a desire to pad your Traditional IRA, there’s still time to make a contribution prior to April 15th.

 5. Gifting to Loved Ones

-It’s important to note that anyone can give up to $15,000 of tax-free gifts per person each year.
+Remember, too, that anyone can give up to $15,000 of tax-free gifts per person each year.
 (This limit gets a boost in 2022 to $16,000.)
-Annual gifts do not rollover, so it’s use it or lose it.
+Annual gifts do not rollover, so make your gifts before year-end.

 6. Make a Qualified Charitable Distribution (QCD)

-For high-net-worth individuals in the RMD stage, we find they typically receive more in required distributions than they want or need.
+High-net-worth individuals in the RMD stage are typically receiving more in required distributions than they want or need.
 By donating to your favorite charity directly from an Individual Retirement Account, your required distribution and taxes are reduced under the QCD method.
 This is especially important for those unable to itemize their deductions, as now their charitable donations can be taken in full.
 If you are currently taking RMDs and making charitable donations, QCD’s can be a fantastic strategy.

 7. Tax Gain Harvesting

-Another way to manage gains would be to sell low basis stocks in your portfolio which either may not fit in your plan anymore or aren’t expected to do well in the future.
-If you are having a low(er) income year in 2020, but expect a big tax year in 2021 (perhaps from business sale, bonus, or stock compensation), now may be the time to recognize gains on that position.
-You can then reallocate the proceeds to your target diversified portfolio.
+This strategy could include selling low basis stocks in your portfolio which either don’t fit in your plan anymore or aren’t expected to do well in the future.
+If you are having a low(er) income year in 2021 but expect a big tax year in 2022 (perhaps from business sale, bonus, or stock compensation), now may be the time to recognize gains on that position.
+You can then reallocate the proceeds to your diversified portfolio.

-Gains from positions held less than one year are short term capital gains and are taxed at ordinary income tax rates.
+Gains from positions held less than one year are considered short-term capital gains and are taxed at ordinary income tax rates.

-Planning Tip: We all lack perfect information when making financial planning decisions.
-In this case, it’s impossible to know the direction of future tax rates.
+It’s impossible to correctly predict the direction of future tax rates.
 Gather all relevant projected income and tax information for the year and make the best decision you can with the information you have.